dankamongmen/notcurses/USAGE.md

 // Erase every cell in the ncplane, resetting all attributes to normal, all
 // colors to the default color, and all cells to undrawn.
 All cells associated
 // with this ncplane are invalidated, and must not be used after the call,
 // excluding the base cell.
-void ncplane_erase(struct ncplane* n);
+The cursor is homed. void ncplane_erase(struct ncplane* n);
 ```